ikojun00/TOP/battleship/README.md

 - After each attack, the result (hit or miss) will be displayed on the screen.
 - The game ends when one player sinks all of the opponent's ships.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code for your own purposes.

 ## Acknowledgments

 This project is part of the curriculum from The Odin Project.